mymonero/mymonero-android-js/README.md

 ### Download & Install

 1. First, ensure that you have recent versions of `node` and `npm` installed.
+You will also require a recent version of Android Studio to build the app

 2. Clone or otherwise download this repository.
 Then, in your terminal, `cd` into the repo directory.